Indeed, among the most important, unspoken rules to make into the C-suite are confidence, and mastery of power dynamics.

 Cute, friendly, and approachable.
 In a “girly” way.
 Not exec material.

-You can use the head tilt strategically when you want someone to open up or when you want encourage someone to keep speaking.
+You can use the head tilt strategically when you want someone to open up or when you want to encourage someone to keep speaking.

 - Keep your head straight when speaking: when speaking, especially when conveying an important message, keep your head straight